Gentoo penguin: Conservation status

-Influence
+In popular culture

 The Linux distribution Gentoo Linux is named after the gentoo penguin.
 This is a nod to the fact that the penguin is the fastest swimming penguin, as Gentoo Linux aims to be a high-performance operating system.
+The mascot for Linux in general is a penguin.

+The 2011 film adaption of Mr. Popper's Penguins features six gentoo penguins named Captain, Lovey, Loudy, Bitey, Stinky, and Nimrod.